JGN1722/RoverOs/README.md

 RoverOS is a custom operating system designed from entirely from scratch, because I believe we learn the most by reinventing the wheel.
 And by from scratch, I mean that I am using a self made compiler for a subset of C, and that I'm not using an IDE.

 Because of these added challenges, RoverOs is currently under heavy development, and will be for a while.
-The project is **still very much active**.
-I have some debugging to do before I can start writing features again.

 ## Features
 - [x] Custom bootloader